MatthieuDuranton/Contact-form/README.md

 # Exercice Form

-### Objectif:
+### Goal:
-* Créer une page permettant à des utilisateurs de contacter une entreprise
+* Create a webpage for users to log in a company website
-* Utiliser PHP
+* use of PHP
-* Porter le site sur serveur
+* deploy website on a server
-* Apprendre à sécuriser la page pour éviter les spams (honeypot)
+* Secure the webpage to avoid spam (honeypot)
-* Apprendre à sécuriser les inputs afin de ne pas recevoir de code malicieux (sanitize)
+* Secure inputs not to receive malicious code (sanitize)
-* Créer une réponse mail
+* Send the user a mail
-* Signaler à l'utilisateur les inputs obigatoires
+* Signal users the mandatory inputs
-* Signaler à l'utilisateur les inputs mals remplis
+* Signal users non valid inputs

-### Contexte :
+### Context :
-* Second mois de la formation
+* Third training month
-* format de la page imposé (form, outils...)
+* Done by myself
-* Moins de 3 jours de travail en mode solo
+* Couldn't make the mail answer work with OOO server

 ### Langages et framework :
 * HTML